alexakearns/takeaway_challenge/README.md

 | Order    | List of order<br>Total value<br>Print Order |
 | Delivery | Confirm delivery                            |

+## Journal

+* [ ] 1

+  > As a customer
+  > So that I can check if I want to order something
+  > I would like to see a list of dishes with prices

+Create dish_spec.rb and dish.rb
+Each dish needs a state of name and price - Green

 ## Instructions

 - Hints on functionality to implement: